sky-write/sky-write.github.io/docs/_posts/2021-12-03-minimum-viable-product.markdown

 The Settings fragment is not implemented but in the future the user can change the settings such as theme and how frequently to update the messages.

 ## User Stories ##

-As a [role], I want to [action], so that [benefit]

-The following three user stories will be implemented in the Minumum Viable Product (MVP):
+The following three user stories have been implemented in the Minumum Viable Product (MVP):

+1. As a user, I want to use this app on my Android device.
-1. As a user, I want to save pictures of AR messages, so that I can view them later.
+2. As a user, I want to save pictures of AR messages, so that I can view them later.
+3. As a user, I want to see a message 100ft up from the ground.

 Additional user stories:

 1. As a user, I want to change the text size of the app, so that I can easily read any text.
-2. As a user, I want to use this app on my Android device.
-3. As a user, I want to send AR messages to friends and family, so that I can communicate with them in a unique way.
+2. As a user, I want to send AR messages to friends and family, so that I can communicate with them in a unique way.
-4. As a user, I want to be able to change my notification preferences, so that I don’t receive unwanted notifications.
+3. As a user, I want to be able to change my notification preferences, so that I don’t receive unwanted notifications.
-5. As a user, I want to receive AR messages from friends and family, so that they can communicate with me in a unique way.
+4. As a user, I want to receive AR messages from friends and family, so that they can communicate with me in a unique way.

 Sequence Diagram: